 Busch Stadium is located in St. Louis, Missouri.
-It is the eight largest baseball stadium in the country and the home of MLB’s St. Louis Cardinals.
-The Cardinals debuted in the 46,861 capacity stadium after it’s construction in 2006 with a 6-4 win over the Milwaukee Brewers.
+It is the eighth largest baseball stadium in the country and the home of MLB’s St. Louis Cardinals.
+The Cardinals debuted in the 46,861 capacity stadium after its construction in 2006 with a 6-4 win over the Milwaukee Brewers.

 Did You Know?
 The Cardinals sold out every game of their debut season at Busch Stadium, with a total attendance of 3,407,104.

 7 – RingCentral Coliseum

 RingCentral Coliseum is located in Oakland, California.
 The stadium is the seventh largest in the United States, with a capacity of 47,170, and is the home of the Oakland Athletics Major League Baseball team.
 To celebrate Oakland’s 50th anniversary of playing at the stadium, the Athletics played a free entry game against the Chicago White Sox, ending in a 10-2 victory for the hosts.